OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 Indicates that the function should return the addresses of input parameters.

-Like `@requiresAddress`, to use `@requiresParameterAddresses` the last function parameter must be of type `CustomFunctions.Invocation` or a derived type.
+The last function parameter must be of type `CustomFunctions.Invocation` or a derived type to use  `@requiresParameterAddresses`.
 When the function is called, the `parameterAddresses` property will contain the addresses of the input parameters.

 The following sample shows how to use the `invocation` parameter in combination with `@requiresParameterAddresses` to return the addresses of three input parameters.
 See [Detect the address of a parameter](/office/dev/add-ins/excel/custom-functions-parameter-options#detect-the-address-of-a-parameter) for more information.